Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 Open House, Gateshead

 Open House in Low Fell, Gateshead is the perfect spot to stock up on your plastic-free homewares and toiletries.
 Amongst the lines of retro and sustainably produced clothing, this store has some unique products, such as compostable bamboo fibre plasters and cruelty-free skincare from Herbfarmacy.
-There is also a refill station that opened up in January where you can collect households detergents like soap and fabric softener.
+There is also a refill station where you can collect households detergents like soap and fabric softener.

 The Good Life, Stockport

 In Heatons, Stockport, The Good Life has all the essentials and more for a plastic-free store.
 It stocks goods such as tea, sweets, dried foods, as well as household, beauty and baby products such as biodegradable nappies and toothbrushes.
-In addition, you can refill containers with cooking oils and At the same time as picking up your fresh groceries, why not stock up on some wine from their dispensers or treat yourself to one of their craft beers from the shelves.
+Why not stock up on some wine from their dispensers or treat yourself to one of their craft beers from the shelves.

 People of Sheffield shouldn't feel left out when it comes to zero waste shops.
 Unwrapped opened recently in Crookes area of the Green City and offers a range of vegan and vegetarian products, all plastic free.
 Pick up solid shampoo bars, vegan treats and make up and plastic free period items.

 Harrogate has its own packaging free and zero waste shop, called Jarfull.
 You can find food items (like bamboo toothbrushes and water bottles) at this lovely store and purchase glass jars and cotton bags to carry your goods home in.